evacaribbean/Blog/README.md

 #### override and overload

 This concept is basically also rather straightforward.
-If for example **Fish** desides to `extends` a methods from its abstrac class **Animals**, then this is called *override*.
+If for example **Fish** desides to `extends` a methods from its abstract class **Animals**, then this is called *override*.
 But if **Fish** then changes something in this method's argument list after it is extended, it is called *overload*.

-Overriding something (a method or for example a constructor) is when something is inherited.
-While overloading simply means
+Override a method or a constructor, is what a class does when it inherits.
+While overloading doesn't have anything with inheritance to do.
+It is simply just to reuse a method from another class and change something in its argument list.

 <br>
 <br>